deehefka/To-Do-List-Project-2/README.md

 Unsolved problems:

-I think I got everything working...?
-I'd like to add more to this eventually - maybe a calendar or way to add a 'completed date'
+** Add more to this eventually - maybe a calendar or way to add a 'completed date' ** To-Do List items to pop up on click, not after show all button is clicked ** For each individual user, have the to-dos start counting at 1 and go up...
+Right now, if one user has 12 to-dos, another user logs in and their first to-do would start at 13

 Technologies used: